-I,, the Official "s Name Official's Title certify that the 5-Year PHA Plan for fiscal years year of the is consistent with the Consolidated Plan or State Consolidated Plan incl Housing Choice or Assessment of Fair Housing (luding the Analysis of Impediments (Al) to Fair Local Jurisd iction Name pursuant to 24 CFR Part 91 and 24 CFR § 903.15 Provide a description of how the PHA Plan's content State Consolidated Plan. nts are consistent with the Consolidated Plan or I hereby certify that all the information stated herein, as well as any information provice prosecute false claims and statements.
-Conviction may result in criminal and/or civil process of the conviction of the Name of Authorized Official: Title: Signature: Date:
+1, , the Official's Name Official's Title certify that the 5-Year PHA Plan for year of the and/or Annual PHA Plan for fiscal is consistent with the Consolidated Plan or State Consolidated Housing Choice or Assessment of Fair F • • • • • • • • • • • • • • • • • • • • ocal Jurisdiction Na me pursuant to 24 CFR Part 91 and 24 CFR § 903.15.
+Provide a description of how the PHA Pl State Consolidated Plan. an's contents are consistent with the Consolidated Plan or I hereby certify that all the information stated herein, as well as any ir prosecute false claims and statements.
+Conviction may result in criminal transfer of the conviction Name of Authorized Official: Title: Signature: Date:

 The United States Department of Housing and Urban Development is authorized to solicit the information requested in this form by virtue of Title 12, U.S. Code, Section 1701 et seq., and regulations promulgated thereunder at Title 12, Code of Federal Regulations.
-Responses to the collection of information are required to obtain a benefit or to retain a benefit.
-The information requested does not lend itself to confidentiality.
+Responses to the collection of information are required to obtain a benefit or to retain a benefit, The information requested does not lend itself to confidentiality.
 This information is collected to ensure consistency with the consolidated plan or state consolidated plan.

 Public reporting burden for this information collection is estimated to average 0.16 hours per year per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-HUD may not collect this information, and respondents are not required to complete this form, unless it displays a currently valid 0MB Control Number.
+HUD may not collect this information, and respondents are not required to complete this form, unless it displays a currently valid OMB Control Number.